 As mentioned before, calibration is one of the critical parameters that regulatory bodies inspect.
 Calibration indicates equipment’s accuracy and preciseness in performing measurements.
 The equipment should be calibrated with a regular calibration plan, and proper records should be maintained with relevant approvals and signatures.

-All the above-mentioned tasks related to calibration can be easily handled using QMS software such as SimplerQMS.
+All the above-mentioned tasks related to calibration can be easily handled using the equipment management module built into SimplerQMS.
 It allows you to manage documentation for each piece of equipment, create tasks and assign them to relevant personnel, and send email notifications when the calibration activity becomes due.

 2. Follow a Regular Equipment Maintenance Plan